 Have you heard of Claddagh Rings?
 They are beautiful, world-renowned, and make great gifts.
 Irish Claddagh rings are named for the ancient fishing village of Claddagh, near Galway, Ireland, and date back to the 17th century.
 These traditional Irish rings represent love, loyalty, and friendship.
-Learn what this rings represent, how to wear Claddagh rings, and the story behind Claddagh rings.
+Learn what these rings represent, how to wear Claddagh rings, and the story behind Claddagh rings.

 The Gaelic spelling of the word tells us that ‘Cladach’ was originally pronounced [klad-ukh] and sounded out with a hard, guttural ending common to Irish words.
 The word is now more commonly pronounced without the ‘gaelic touch’ as [klad-uh].